 Rice is tapping into the power of Arccos himself to improve his driving.
 According to his player data, his longest drive in 2020 was 294 yards, but his fairway accuracy was only 47.6%.
 His goal is to extend his distance to 320 and accuracy to 60%.

 “I’ve started a program that includes what I think are the three pillars of gaining distance: practicing with intent, working out for quickness and agility and understanding the methodology involved in increasing clubhead speed,” he says.

 If there’s one common thread among Arccos Ambassador’s recommendations for the new year, it’s setting a goal and achieving it.
 A great way to accomplish – and quantify – the process is to set a target handicap within the Strokes Gained Analytics feature.

-For example, are you currently a 12 but want to be a six by the end of 2021?
+For example, are you currently a 12 but want to be a six by the end of the year?
 Use the “Compared to” tool at the top of the screen in the Player section to adjust the handicap.
 Arccos will immediately deliver the Top 3 Insights so you can develop a focused practice plan.

 The offseason is also an ideal pause for exploring new Arccos accessories and features.

 Looking to untether from your smartphone?
-Arccos Caddie Link, a wearable shot-tracking device that seamlessly connects with Arccos Caddie sensors and the Arccos Caddie app, automatically records shot data removing the need to carry a phone during play.
+Arccos Link, a wearable shot-tracking device that seamlessly connects with Arccos Caddie sensors and the Arccos Caddie app, automatically records shot data removing the need to carry a phone during play.

 A number of Arccos players use the winter downtime to regrip their clubs, which presents an opportunity to switch from Smart Sensors to Smart Grips.
 Check out our guide for determining which grip works best for your game.